Door won’t open after cycle

 Why won’t my Bosch WAW285H2UC door open after the wash cycle finishes?

 The door lock may still be engaged due to residual water detected inside the drum or a faulty door latch mechanism.
-Wait a few minutes after the cycle ends, as the lock releases automatically once sensors confirm it is safe to open.
+It’s a good idea to wait a few minutes after the cycle ends, as the lock should release automatically once sensors confirm it’s safe to open.

 Can I manually unlock the Bosch front load washer door in an emergency?